 Can I express more than one preference for a college?

 Yes.
-Postgraduate applicants are able to rank three colleges as preferences within the College Application.
+Postgraduate applicants are able to rank three colleges as preferences within the College Membership Application.

 I have deferred my offer, do I keep my college allocation and accommodation?

-If a postgraduate applicant defers their offer then their college allocation and accommodation will be withdrawn, and you would be required to rank college preferences again for the academic year you are applying for.
+If a postgraduate applicant defers an offer, your college allocation and accommodation will be withdrawn.
+You would be required to rank college preferences again for the academic year you are applying for.
 You would also be required to reapply for college accommodation.

 I have a particular interest/skill/ability and that is why I wanted my preferred college.
 Can I be moved?